freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 SecureDrop `maintains a directory of instances that meet our strict guidelines.
 <https://securedrop.org/directory/>`__ If you would like to be considered for
-inclusion in this directory, make sure your landing page features the necessary items from the sample above, and is in compliance with the technical requirements below, then `send us a request using this form.
+inclusion in this directory, make sure your *Landing Page* features the necessary items from the sample above, and is in compliance with the technical requirements below, then `send us a request using this form.
 <https://securedrop.org/directory/submit/>`__